linked-db/linked-ql/README.md

 `db.sync.sync()` is the API for sync in FlashQL.

-You begin by creating views and pointing them to local or remote tables.
-FlashQL internally uses the sync API to fulfill the contracts.
+You begin by defining remote data as tables (views) in your local FlashQL database.
+FlashQL's internal Sync Engine fulfills the contracts.

 At the application level, `db.sync.sync()` is primarilly called on a network reconnect event: